National Park Krka Waterfalls – visitors guide

 You can find accommodations such as rooms, apartments and pensions in the surrounding towns of Skradin, Knin, Primošten, and villages which are located quite near the Krka.

-CAMP MARINA *** (double, triple rooms, pensions, camp), Is situated in Lozovac, on the road to Skradin, 5 km from NP Krka, on the surface of 3000m2.
+Camping marina – It is situated in Lozovac, on the road to Skradin, 5 km from NP Krka, on the surface of 3000m2.

 Other things which might be useful to know:

-- For swimming bring bathing suit, sun lotion and a towel.
+• For swimming, bring bathing suit, sun lotion and a towel.

-- no swimming outside of the designated areas – if you do you will hear the park rangers (-:
+• No swimming outside of the designated areas – if you do you will hear the park rangers (-:

-- appropriate clothing for visiting monastery (women must have scarf over the bare shoulders, men must not have too short trousers)
+• Appropriate clothing for visiting monastery (women must have scarf over the bare shoulders, men must not have too short trousers).

-- no diving and hunting with an underwater rifle
+• No diving and hunting with an underwater rifle.

-- no polluting water and discarding garbage
+• No polluting water and discarding garbage.

-Driving distance to park from major towns:
+Driving distance to park from major towns

-Official contact details of the Park:
+Official contact details of the Park

 Nacionalni park Krka